-As we recently explained, there are numerous benefits to having more than one Amazon Echo device in your home.
+As we at GearBrain have previously explained, there are numerous benefits to having more than one Amazon Echo device in your home.
 After adding the second Echo to your network, you'll want to get yourself familiar with the Smart Home page of the Alexa app.

 This is where the real magic begins — and where Alexa shifts gears from a music-playing, all-knowing fact machine, to the hub for controlling every aspect of your home smart.

 - How to play music in several rooms at once with Amazon Alexa and Multi-Room Audio

 - How to set up a second Amazon Echo - and why your smart home should have more than one